Bertie Marshall: Career

 Marshall was born in 1936, in Port-of-Spain, Trinidad and Tobago.
 As a child, he roamed the streets of John John and Success Village, Laventille.
 As a boy, he watched pioneering tuners at work and came into contact with Winston "Spree" Simon who created the multiple notes on the convex metal containers used for making pans.
 These encounters sparked his interest in the steelpan and began his secret association with pan and panmen.

 Marshall began playing openly after his mother died in 1954, but had tuned his first pan long before that.
 At the age of 14, he got an old ping pong from Tokyo Steelband and tried to retune it, using his harmonica.
 By 18, he began tuning pans, guided by other tuners such as Carl Greenidge.
 Marshall was dissatisfied with what he called ping pong's inferior tone.

-By 1956, Bertie Marshall had accomplished the most significant development in today’s steelpan tone, revolutionizing the method of tuning, by changing the instrument from the inharmonic style.
-By tuning the notes by octaves and introducing complex tuning techniques he produced harmonics, giving the steelpan its complex sound.
-By discovering and establishing this harmonic tuning method he is singularly responsible for the sound of today's frontline steelband instruments, brightening the overall sound in the process.
+In 1956, Bertie Marshall changed the method of steelpan tuning from the inharmonic style.
+He tuned notes by octaves to produce harmonics.
+This harmonic tuning method is used for frontline steelband instruments.

 Marshall is also credited with inventing the Double Tenor instrument and for being the first person to amplify the steelpan.
 He developed the Quadrophonics, Six Pan and Twelve Bass, together with Rudolph Charles of Desperadoes Steel Orchestra from Laventille.
 Marshall had been building and tuning instruments for Desperadoes since 1970.

 Marshall was part of a project of the Caribbean Industrial Research Institute in 1982, which investigated the possibilities of machine production of steelpans.
-Because of Marshall’s contributions to Trinidad & Tobago’s National Instrument, the T&T government awarded him their Chaconia Gold Medal, given for "Outstanding Service to the Country".
+Because of Marshall's contributions to Trinidad & Tobago's National Instrument, the T&T government awarded him their Chaconia Gold Medal, given for "Outstanding Service to the Country".
 That was the first time the award was given in the field of music.
 He further received the Order of the Republic of Trinidad and Tobago, presented by President George Maxwell Richards in 2008.